 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 When do you expect the Disney Dining Plan to return?
-Do you agree or disagree that it’ll likely come back sooner rather than later?
-Think Walt Disney World regrets temporarily suspending the DDP?
+Do you agree or disagree that it could still be a while with ADRs filling up and per guest spending skyrocketing?
+Think Walt Disney World will bring back the DDP in Summer or September 2023?
+Do you think Disney will be more slow and conservative, waiting until January 2024?
+Or, do you think all of this is wrong, and the DDP is dead and gone?!
 Would the Disney Dining Plan’s reinstatement make you more likely to book a trip?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!